 - Procurement to find out how to engage one using the Ministry’s procurement processes.

 If you use a non-professional project manager, such a board member or your caretaker, to manage a project (that does not need building consent), your project manager must still follow all the Ministry’s project management requirements.

 You will still have to manage all the board functions covered above, depending on the scope of the project.
 For example, a project to replace carpets probably won’t need a project control group or design brief, but you should still have a project file, and will need to approve payments.

 You need to appoint a school representative to represent the school’s interests.
 They will be a member of the project control group with an oversight of the project.
 They will make sure that, as the project progresses, it continues to meet your school’s expectations for learning and achievement.

 Your school representative must have a role or relationship with the school so that they can effectively represent the school’s interests.
 They may be:

-- a member of the board of trustees, such as the principal
+- a member of the board, such as the principal

 - a teaching staff member